npolshakova/KubeconDemos/README.md

 http://<raspberry-pi>:8080/switch
 ```

-Since we have Istio running on the pi, we are able to curl with the `led-pi.pi-namespace` hostname via from the sleep pod:
+Since we have Istio running on the pi, we can curl with the `led-pi.pi-namespace` hostname via from the sleep pod:
 ```bash
 curl led-pi.pi-namespace:8080/switch
 ```